 Now that you've started your build by getting the interior of the van ready for your camper van conversion, it's an excellent time to add opening for windows, skylights and vents.
 Terrifying though it is to cut into the metal of your expensive new van with a saw, it's necessary, and it's really not that hard to add windows if you take some care while planning and performing the cuts.

-1) If you're installing bonded (glue-in) windows, do not attempt to install van windows in an unheated space where nighttime temperatures will fall near or below freezing.
-Either install the windows in a heated space or wait until temperatures are warm enough to be suitable for the adhesive to cure properly.
+1) If you're installing bonded (glue-in) windows, do not attempt to install your new van windows in an unheated space where nighttime temperatures will fall near or below 40°F. Either install the windows in a heated space or wait until temperatures are warm enough to be suitable for the adhesive to cure properly.
 The van, glass and adhesive must ideally all be at the same temperature.

 2) Any metal shavings must be collected and removed from contact with the van's sheet metal exterior or interior immediately.
 Any metal shavings will start rusting rapidly (within 24 hours given any moisture present), which may permanently damage your van's paintwork.

 There are several tools you might use to cut the openings (before using any of these tools, make sure you're wearing gloves, eye protection and hearing protection - they all produce a surprising amount of tiny metal shavings and lots of noise):

 - Jigsaw - A jigsaw with a many-toothed metal blade (rather than a coarser-toothed wood blade) is a good tool to use for cutting the openings.
 However, because of the oscillating motion of the blade, it tends to hammer against the metal (set to to "smooth" if your jigsaw has that option), so you need to take special care to use plenty of tape all around your cut lines, both on the exterior (to prevent paint scratching) and on the interior (to prevent lots of small, sharp metal flakes from being scattered everywhere).